Northern Nevada Home Education Conference 2026

 LTI is pleased to host its 3rd Biennial Home Education Conference.
 Speakers include a guest from the Neufeld Institute, Leadership Education Mentoring Institute, Northern Nevada Homeschools, and local experts and long-time homeschoolers.

-LTI is thrilled to be joined by Battleborn Homeschoolers and Hope Academy to host this amazing conference.
-LTI is very grateful for the service these groups are providing to the conference team.
+LTI is thrilled to be joined by Battleborn Homeschoolers, Hope Academy, and Northern Nevada Home Schools to host this amazing conference.
+LTI is very grateful for the service these groups are providing on the conference team.
 Learn more about their programs and organizations at their websites:

 Saturday, March 28, 2026